Universal Rank Inference via Residual Subsampling with Application to Large Networks: Rank inference via residual subsampling

 \subsection{Estimation of $K$}

 RIRS naturally suggests a simple method for estimating the rank $K$.
 The idea is similar to the one in \cite{L16}.
 That is, we sequentially test the following hypotheses

-for $K_0=1,2,...,K_{\max}$ at the significant level $\alpha$ using RIRS.
-Here, $K_{\max}$ is some prespecified positive integer.
+for $K_0=1,2,...,K_{\max}$ at a given significance level $\alpha\in (0,1)$ using RIRS.
+Here, $K_{\max}$ is some prespecified positive integer that should be larger than the true rank.
+In the application, we may select $K_{\max}=\lfloor C\log\log n\rfloor$ with some positive constant $C$.
 Once RIRS fails to reject a value of $K_0$, we stop and use it as the estimate of the rank.
-Since we assume the true value of $K$ is finite, it is easy to see from Corollary \ref{co1} that with asymptotical probability $1-\alpha$ we can identify the true value of the rank.
+Denote by $\widehat K$ our resulting estimate.